build-server-protocol/build-server-protocol/docs/bsp.md

 1. Clients do not require beforehand knowledge about a specific build tool to be able to connect to its server.
-1. Clients can connect to build tools installed at the machine-level and at the workspace level.
+1. Clients can connect to build tools installed at the machine and at the workspace level.
 1. Multiple build tools can run in the same workspace directory.